wejlab/animalcules/README.md

 A wrapper for conduction 2D and 3D Principal Component Analysis.

+Instructions:
+* Select one or more taxonomy levels in the menu (default is genus)
+* Color data points by a condition
+* Select variable on x-axis (default is PC1)
+* Select variable on y-axis (default is PC1)
+* (Optional) Select variable on z-axis for 3D plotting
+* (Optional) Shape data points by a condition
+* Select a datatype to use
+* Click the button "Plot" to plot
+* Click the button "Table" to see PCA data

 ![](https://github.com/compbiomed/materials/blob/master/animalcules/fig_044.png)

 ##### PCoA

 A wrapper for conduction 2D and 3D Principal Coordinate Analysis.

+Instructions:
+* Select one or more taxonomy levels in the menu (default is genus)
+* Color data points by a condition
+* Select variable on x-axis (default is PC1)
+* Select variable on y-axis (default is PC1)
+* (Optional) Select variable on z-axis for 3D plotting
+* (Optional) Shape data points by a condition
+* Select a distance metric to use
+* Click the button "Plot" to plot
+* Click the button "Table" to see PCoA data

 ![](https://github.com/compbiomed/materials/blob/master/animalcules/fig_045.png)

 ##### t-SNE

+Instructions:
+* Select one or more taxonomy levels in the menu (default is genus)
+* Color data points by a condition
+* (Optional) Select final dimensions (2D or 3D)
+* (Optional) Shape data points by a condition
+* (Optional) Select t-SNE perplexity
+* (Optional) Select t-SNE initial dimensions
+* Select a datatype to use
+* Click the button "Plot" to plot
+* Select "Use Cached Data" to change color/shape of data points without re-running t-SNE

 A wrapper for conduction 2D and 3D t-distributed stochastic neighbor embedding.